-Green Infrastructure (GI) is a term used to cover many different green spaces such as parks and open spaces, or routes, together with 'blue' elements such as the River Avon and its banks.
+Green (and Blue) Infrastructure is a term used to cover many different green spaces such as parks and open spaces, or routes, together with 'blue' elements such as the River Avon and its banks.
+It is shortened to GI or GBI.

-The Melksham Neighbourhood Area's Green Infrastructure network is made up of lots of different features including open spaces, private gardens, allotments and parks, together with the many public footpaths that span the area.
+The Melksham Neighbourhood Area's Green and Blue Infrastructure network is made up of lots of different features including open spaces, private gardens, allotments and parks, together with the many public footpaths that span the area.

-This Green Infrastructure network has many and varied benefits for the environment, biodiversity and for people; it can help contribute to the health and wellbeing of communities and it can inform a proactive approach to mitigating and adapting to climate change, and can inform where priorities should be for protection and enhancement.
+This GBI network has many and varied benefits for the environment, biodiversity and for people; it can help contribute to the health and wellbeing of communities and it can inform a proactive approach to mitigating and adapting to climate change, and can inform where priorities should be for protection and enhancement.